Cannabis in Texas: 1915 El Paso ban

 The Texas city of El Paso was the first American city to individually restrict cannabis, in 1915.
 The scene for this city ban was set in 1913, when a man killed a police officer in neighboring Ciudad Juarez, Mexico, while chasing an El Paso couple.
 Chief Deputy Stanley Good of the El Paso Sheriff's Department noted over several media statements:

 One under its influence is devoid of fear and as reckless of consequences or results.
 There are instances where the drug crazed victim has been placed in jail, but in many cases officers have been compelled to slay the fiend in order to save their own lives. ...
 A large percentage of the crimes committed are by men saturated with the drug...
 Most Mexicans in this section are addicted to the habit, and it is a growing habit among Americans.

 1919 Sale restricted

 In 1919, legislation was enacted to prohibit the transfer of narcotics, including cannabis, for non-medical use.
 Transfer of cannabis in this manner was made a misdemeanor crime; however, possession of the drug still remained legal.

 1923 Further restrictions

 In 1923, legislation was enacted to prohibit the possession of narcotics, including cannabis, with intent to sell.
 As a result of this law, cannabis could no longer be purchased over-the-counter at pharmacies (only by prescription).

 1931 Prohibition

-Possession of cannabis was banned statewide in 1931.
-Until 1973 it would remain classified as a narcotic with the possibility of life sentences imposed for possession of small amounts.
+Possession of cannabis was banned statewide in 1931, making it a felony.
+Until 1973, it would remain classified as a narcotic with the possibility of life sentences imposed for possession of small amounts.